 USAFacts categorizes government budget data to allocate spending appropriately, and to arrive at the estimate presented here.
 Spending on veterans includes support services for housing, readjustment to civilian life, pensions, and medical care.
+A central agency in providing those benefits is the Veterans Benefits Administration.
 As the overall veteran population ages, spending on veteran services has increased in recent years.
 Governments spent about $15,000 per veteran in fiscal year 2020.

 Government revenue and expenditures are based on data from the Office of Management and Budget, the Census Bureau, and the Bureau of Economic Analysis.
 Each is published annually, although due to collection times, state and local government data are not as current as federal data.
 Thus, when combining federal, state, and local revenues and expenditures, the most recent year for a combined number may be delayed.